sheldonhull/sheldonhull.hugo/content/blog/2016-08-19-sql-2016-brief-overview-on-some-new-features.md

 date: "2016-08-19T00:00:00Z"
 tags:
 - sql-server
-title: SQL 2016 - Brief Overview on some new features
+title: "SQL 2016 - Brief Overview on some new features"
+slug: "SQL 2016 - Brief Overview on some new features"
 ---

 These are notes taken from the [Houston SQL Pass User group from July](http://houston.sqlpass.org/Home.aspx?EventID=5496).
 This presentation was given by John Cook, (Data Platform Solution Architect Microsoft) who did a great job with limited time on providing some great details on the new functionality with SQL 2016.
 To follow him, take a look at sqlblog.com where he posts or follow him on twitter.
 Thanks to him for the overview.